Chronic back pain is a serious problem for many these days, and it can be a difficult situation to deal with.

 Without becoming dependent on medication or resorting to back surgery, what can be done?

-Well, many people have found relief by using back stretching equipment to relieve compression on the spine and improve the flexibility of their back muscles.
+Well, many people have found relief by using back stretching equipment such as an inversion table on the spine to improve the flexibility of their back muscles.

-There are a few different types of back stretching devices, ranging from remarkably simple yet effective devices to more complicated machines like the inversion tables that requires a bit of fearlessness.
+There are a few different types of back stretching devices for nerve pain, ranging from remarkably simple yet effective devices to more complicated machines like the inversion tables that requires a bit of fearlessness.

 Most people find that these types of back stretching devices take a little bit of time to get used to, but even after just a few minutes of use they start to feel the benefits of using them.